YSSC Year 9 Cohort’s Entrepreneurial Talent

 Tony Sharp – Social Innovator and Founder of Substation33.
 Tony loves engaging people marginalised from mainstream activities to create world class products from electronic waste.
 Substation33 is a YFS social enterprise based in the Logan suburb of Kingston that opened in 2013 as an electronic waste recycling centre, providing a workplace where volunteers and employees gain the confidence and skills for the transition to sustainable employment.
 Tony has a passion to further enhance and develop start-up business innovations in Logan, which has seen him develop the Social Enterprise Network – Logan, being the Director at Queensland Social Enterprise Council and a founding member and the current chair of INNOV8 Logan.
 He has most recently accepted the role of Social Entrepreneur in Residence at Griffith Universities Yunus Centre.
 Tony has received numerous awards and recognition for his efforts, including the 2019 Banksia Foundations – Ministers award for the Environment

-Belinda Tregea – Principal of Yarrabilba State Secondary College
+Belinda Tregea – Principal of Yarrabilba State Secondary College - What were the type of inventions presented?

-The ideas were quite varied, from inventions about rollup beds, to protect you in a cacoon in case of an earthquake, compostable food packaging, to natural disaster apps for community to seek assistance.
+The ideas were quite varied, from inventions about rollup beds, to protect you in a cacoon in case of an earthquake, compostable food packaging, to natural disaster apps for community to seek assistance. - Were the students very enthusiastic for creating the inventions?

 Definitely.
 We saw our year 9 student cohort step out of their comfort zone and present to their peers and wider school community.
-They did so enthusiastically and professionally, making themselves and our entire school community very proud of their efforts
+They did so enthusiastically and professionally, making themselves and our entire school community very proud of their efforts - How long was the program?

-It was a 10 week program, across the entirety of Term 2.
+It was a 10 week program, across the entirety of Term 2. - Who were the winners?

 The winner’s of the People’s Choice Awards was: Tahleah, Storm and Ocean with their social enterprise, Ocean Slides.
 There idea was to take plastic waste from the ocean and turn them into upcycles slides (thongs).